theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 In Win-Lose Negotiations, power is used to get what you want.
 This is what we call strong arm tactics.
 We have more power, more money, more resources, and we leverage our position to close a deal.
-By the end of the process, one of the parties is not happy, would you be able to negotiate with them again?
+By the end of the process, one of the parties is not happy.
+Ask yourself, would you be able to negotiate with them again?

 Then there is Win-Win Negotiations.
 Before we dive into what we should do to run a win-win negotiation, lets first discuss what people think it is.